 Before taking sparsentan,

-• tell your doctor and pharmacist if you are allergic to sparsentan, any other medications, or any of the ingredients in sparsentan tablet.
+• tell your doctor and pharmacist if you are allergic to sparsentan, any other medications, or any of the ingredients in sparsentan tablets.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

 • Some medications should not be taken with sparsentan.
 Other medications may cause dosing changes or extra monitoring when taken with sparsentan.
 Make sure you have discussed any medications you are currently taking or plan to take before starting sparsentan with your doctor and pharmacist.
 Before starting, stopping, or changing any medications while taking sparsentan, please get the advice of your doctor or pharmacist.